cloakedinsmoke/Pathbuilder-SF2EPT-Custom-Pack/README.md

 * The Playtest tends to make all innate spells divine, but you cannot change the spell's tradition when giving it as an innate feat, nor can you rerank it.
 I'm not sure if the Playtest document meant to add innate spells at different ranks than they appear in Player Core, but some of them are different.

 # Scope
-  Copying and pasting is a long tedious business, so I will not attempt to bring every class, feat, or spell into the Custom Pack.
+  Copying and pasting is a long tedious business (made even moreso by the random line breaks and such which must be edited out) so I will not attempt to bring every class, feat, or spell into the Custom Pack.
 Here is what I plan on:
 1. Ancestries - Finished!
 * I have successfully created custom ancestries for every one published in the Playtest document, including heritages and all ancestry feats.
 I have also reproduced every feat, spell, unarmed attack, and (in the case of one Vesk heritage, natural armor) that is referenced in each feat.
 * In an effort to reduce my workload, I did not reproduce feats from existing PF2E ancestries which were repeated in the Playtest (except for the Android, which I did not realize already existed in PF2E until after I had finished.)
-A quirk of this is that _**you NEED to pick Ratfolk from the Uncommon tab instead of Ysoki,**_ since I could make all Ysoki feats accessible to Ratfolk, but not all Ratfolk feats accessible to Ysoki.
-I also did not reproduce ratfolk heritages with different names and flavor text if the mechanical effect was the same in the corresponding Ysoki heritage.
+To this end, Ysoki heritages and feats are listed under Ratfolk.
 * The exception to this is the Android ancestry, which I had already finished before I realized Androids are a PF2E ancestry already.
 2. Backgrounds - Not Started
 * There weren't THAT many new backgrounds, and backgrounds aren't very complex, so it shouldn't take too long.